anonymous0004/project_circle/index.md

 ### How It Works

 In short: Trade into the token (using the dead simple steps below) with your capital gains before the new tax year, get liquidated for a 100% loss (automated rug pull), then get airdropped your wealth back after the new tax year.
-Rinse repeat (while having all tax year to continue to hyper accumulating this capital inbetween).
+Rinse repeat (while having all tax year to continue to hyper accumulating this capital in-between).

 The trustless system works in 2 main parts:
 1. Right before the tax year is up the `Generation_A` tokens (which users buy with capital gains) are rug pulled